• Recipes

 2. Mix the Topping

-• In another bowl, combine flour, rolled oats (not quick), brown sugar, and cinnamon.
+• Combine flour, rolled oats (not quick), brown sugar, and cinnamon.

 • Cut in cold butter with a fork until the mixture is crumbly.